micahondiwa/alx-system_engineering-devops/command_line_for_the_win/README.md

 ```
 ls -1 | grep "^access.log"
 ```
 challenge 16: Print all matching lines (without the filename or the file path) in all files under the current directory that start with "access.log" that contain the string "500".
-Note that there are no files named access.log in the current directory, you will need to search recursively
+Note that there are no files named access.log in the current directory, you will need to search recursively.

 ## 2-next_9_tasks.PNG: Solved challenge 18 to 27.